-The Foreign Investors’ Council in Latvia (FICIL) invites you to the public panel discussion “Tomorrow is the Consequence of Now”, taking place on 30th of May at 13:30, at the Stockholm School of Economics in Riga, Soros auditorium (Strēlnieku iela 4a).
+The Foreign Investors’ Council in Latvia (FICIL) held a public panel discussion “Tomorrow is the Consequence of Now”, that took place on 30th of May at 13:30, at the Stockholm School of Economics in Riga, Soros auditorium (Strēlnieku iela 4a).

-During the discussion, FICIL in collaboration with experts and state officials will explore two significant areas that could contribute to securing sustainable economic growth: education in connection with the ever-changing labour market and the future of transportation and logistics sector in Latvia.
+During the discussion, FICIL in collaboration with experts and state officials explored two significant areas that contribute to securing sustainable economic growth: education in connection with the ever-changing labour market and the future of transportation and logistics sector in Latvia.

 13:30-15:00 | Panel I “Staffing a Smart Nation

 Digitalisation and innovation, as well as modern and well-educated workforce are preconditions for creating a smart nation.
 One of the most acute problems Latvia is currently facing is the lack of workforce.
 Labour market demands are changing, how prepared is Latvia?
 How connected is the higher education system to the job market?
 What are the next steps for the government and employers to foster the implementation of all preconditions to increase Latvia’s economic competitiveness?

 - Ēriks Eglītis, State Secretary, Ministry of Economics

 - Zlata Elksniņa-Zaščirinska, Chairperson of the Board, PwC